ysfelouardi/FacebookBackup/README.md

 ```
 npm install
 ```
-2. hit npm run and you are good to go
+2. hit npm start and you are good to go

 ```
-npm run
+npm start
 ```
 #### Technologies used
 > Reactjs